HNK Rijeka: 1906–1926

-The club was founded in mid April 1904 as Club Sportivo Olimpia, by the Antonio Marchich, Aristodemo Susmel, Agesilao Satti, Carlo Colussi, Romeo and Alessandro Mitrovich, when the city of Rijeka was part of the Austro-Hungarian Empire as a Corpus Separatum of the Hungarian Crown.
-The club was founded as a tennis-lawn, foot-ball, swimming, cycling and athletics club.
-The first official activities of the football section were recorded on the 25th November 1906, with historians still investigating the football activities in the earlier years.
-This date is therefore currently considered the official beginning of HNK Rijeka as a football club.
+The club was founded on 21 April 1904 as Club Sportivo Olimpia by Antonio Marchich, Aristodemo Susmel, Agesilao Satti, Carlo Colussi, the brothers Romeo and Alessandro Mitrovich during the time Rijeka was part of the Austro-Hungarian Empire as a Corpus Separatum of the Hungarian Crown.
+The club was originally founded as a tennis-lawn, football, swimming, cycling and athletics club.
+The first official activities of the football section recorded by contemporary chronicles happened on 25 November 1906, with historians still investigating the football activities in the previous 2,5 years.
+For lack of better data, this date is currently officially taken as the beginning of HNK Rijeka as a football club.
 This also makes Rijeka the oldest still active association football club on the territory of today's Republic of Croatia.